mangroveorg/datawinners/custom_reports/README.txt

 7. Go into the directory : tomcat_dir/webapps/birt-dir/

-and  create a SYMLINK  to datawinners/custom_reports/crs by issuing the command: 'ln -s /proj_dir/datawinnners/custom_reports/crs ./crs'
+8. create a SYMLINK  to datawinners/custom_reports/crs by issuing the command: 'ln -s /<proj_dir>/datawinnners/custom_reports/crs ./crs'.
+DO NOT confuse "custom_reports/crs" with Django module "custom_reports" which is in "datawinners/datawinners"